List of JS Saoura players: List of JS Saoura players

 Nationalities are indicated by the corresponding FIFA country code.

 List of All-time appearances

 This List of All-time appearances for JS Saoura contains football players who have played for JS Saoura and have managed to accrue 100 or more appearances.

 Bold Still playing competitive football in JS Saoura.
-(Note: The statistics of all the games except 2019–20 Arab Club Champions Cup Preliminary round, Statistics correct as of game against RC Arbaâ on June 11, 2022.)
+(Note: The statistics of all the games except 2019–20 Arab Club Champions Cup Preliminary round, Statistics correct as of game against CS Constantine on June 5, 2026.)